About Our Team

 Sara-Jo Howatt

-Sara (she/her) started climbing a decade ago and still remembers the magic of her first trip to Smith Rock with a close group of friends.
-Originally from Revelstoke, and currently based in Canmore, she now splits her seasons between climbing and ski guiding, chasing movement, connection, and challenge year-round.
+Sara (she/her) started climbing a decade ago and still remembers the magic of her first trip to Smith Rock with close friends.
+Originally from Revelstoke and now based in Canmore, she splits her seasons between climbing and ski guiding, chasing movement, connection, and challenge year-round.

 As a guide, Sara loves meeting new people and helping them achieve their goals—whether on a multipitch route or while teaching rope rescue.
 She brings a calm, grounded energy to her days in the mountains, with a soft spot for good weather, good friends, and trying hard.